-Heart of Midlothian v Partick Thistle
+Hearts ease into last eight with win over Thistle

 Post update

 Corner, Heart of Midlothian.
-Conceded by Jack McMillan.
+Conceded by David Mitchell.

 Post update